DataVizForAll/datavizforall.github.io/_pages/syllabus.md

     - C) Which Hartford *intersections* have had most crashes recently, by type?
     - D) Have crashes changed in locations where traffic-calming has been installed?
   - Trash projects (*to review on Thursday*)
     - E) Where does our trash go?
-Storymap of recycleable, compostable, and disposed waste
+Storymap of recyclable, compostable, and disposed waste
-    - F) Whose neighborhoods are most affected by the trash disposal process?
+    - F) Whose neighborhoods are most affected by trash disposal process?
     - G) How much trash do Hartford-area residents estimate they create, and is it accurate?
     - H) What percentage of Hartford-area trash can be recycled or composted, and what would be key measurable outcomes of doing so?

 ### Thu 30 March
 - Overview of Learning Goal #9: Explore Leaflet Map Code Templates.
 Start reading HODV Chapter 12 <https://handsondataviz.org/leaflet.html>
   - Leaflet Storymaps with Google Sheets
-- Prep for Leaflet Map Code Template quiz, to be taken during any 2-hour period by Mon 3 April 9pm **second quiz due on same date** on [Moodle](https://moodle.trincoll.edu).
+- Prep for Leaflet Map Code Template quiz, to be taken during any 2-hour period by Mon 3 April 9pm on [Moodle](https://moodle.trincoll.edu).
-- Submit preferences for final projects (Builds 4-7), with final decisions made by instructor to balance numbers.
+- [Submit final project preferences in Google Form](https://forms.gle/YB6pw6NWhfnYhKR68) for Builds 4-7, with final decisions made by instructor to balance numbers.
+Priority will be given to students who wish to partner with another student.
-- Assign Build 4: Create a Preliminary Data Visualization, due by Wed 5 April 9pm, worth 5 points.

 ### Tue 4 April
+- Assign Build 4: Show Your Plan and Preliminary Visualization, due by Wed 5 April 11pm, worth 5 points.
 - Workshop time for Build 4
 - 10-minute meetings with instructor and TA

 ### Thu 6 April
-- Review Build 4 Preliminary Visualizations
+- Review Build 4
 - Overview of Learning Goal #10: Tell and Show Your Data Story.
 Start reading HODV Chapter <https://handsondataviz.org/story.html>
   - Build Narrative on a Storyboard
   - Draw Attention to Meaning